ColmCoffey/ai-recipe-generator/README.md

 The AI Recipe Generator is a web application that lets users enter a list of ingredients to generate delicious, AI-powered recipes.
 It leverages AWS Amplify for seamless deployment and hosting, integrating various AWS services to create a scalable and responsive solution.

-This project is inspired by the [AWS Build a Serverless App Tutorial](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-amplify-bedrock-cognito-gen-ai/) and extends its concepts to a practical AI-driven recipe application.
+This project is developed via the [AWS Build a Serverless App Tutorial](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-amplify-bedrock-cognito-gen-ai/) and extends its concepts to a practical AI-driven recipe application.

 ## Architecture Diagram 🖥️